MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 <hr>

 Fares v2 is a GTFS extension project that aims to address the limitations of Fares v1.
-This extension project is being adopted in GTFS in iterations and you can find more about the roadmap for its official adoption into GTFS and how to participate on [this page](/extensions/fares-v2/).
+This extension project is being adopted in GTFS in iterations and you can find more about the roadmap for its official adoption into GTFS and how to participate on [the Fares v2 extension page](/extensions/fares-v2/).

 With the adoption and sufficient endorsement of Fares v2, Fares v1 may be deprecated in the future.
 In the interim, producers may implement Fares v2 alongside the implementation of Fares v1 in the same dataset as there exists no technical conflict between the two.
 Consumers will have the choice of which implementation to consume independently from the other.